The CARD new member country, Burundi

 - Group 3 : Access to market, access to credit, Policy tools

-Since the 3 first days were intensive, CARD Secretariat shifted to the introduction of “RICE” approach, and gave detailed explanation of this approach.
-At the end of the fourth day of CARD Sec mission, road map, to finalize the process until national validation and elaboration of prioritized project concept note, was discussed and agreed by TF.
+The CARD Secretariat shifted to the introduction of “RICE” approach, and gave a detailed explanation of this approach.
+At the end of the fourth day of WW, a road map to finalize the process until holding a national validation workshop and elaborating the prioritized project concept notes, was discussed and agreed by the TF members.

-Before ending the workshop, CARD Secretariat presented experiences from other CARD countries (Ivory Coast) and a rice project designed for 4 west African countries (Ghana, Côte d’Ivoire, Burkina Faso and Senegal), followed by Q/A.
+Before ending the WW, the CARD Secretariat presented some experiences and good practices from the other CARD countries (Cote d'Ivoire) and a rice project designed for 4 West African countries (Ghana, Côte d’Ivoire, Burkina Faso and Senegal).